mclt0568/About-Me/README.md

   - Improved syntax of special statements (such as If, While, For)
   - Supports Extension and Theme Developments (You can write extensions to this bash to customize it)
   - A set of organized, easy-to-use tool to manipulate string, makes it easy to use to write scripts automate file modifications
+- Support Error Handling and Exceptions when Scripting
   - Keeps key features of Bash so it's easy to use for people who is used to Bash and Zsh

 - **A multi-purpose chat-bot for Discord** (Old project.
 Not on Github)